MIUNPsychology/PUPIL/docs/INSTALL.md

 * Create a mysql database
 * Populate the database using the setup_db.sql script
 * Edit and move the pupil webapp configuration to the appropriate Tomcat directory
+* Start pupil
+* Create a teacher
+* Login in and test that everything works

 ## Install Java